IBM-OSS-Support/DataSynchronization/README.md

-# IBM Data Synchronization
+# DataSynchronization

-## About IBM Data Synchronization
+## About DataSynchronization

-### What is IBM Data Synchronization?
+### What is DataSynchronization?

-IBM Data Synchronization is an effortlessly navigable, exceptionally high-functioning data integration solution designed for seamless real-time synchronization of extensive datasets.
+DataSynchronization is an effortlessly navigable, exceptionally high-functioning data integration solution designed for seamless real-time synchronization of extensive datasets.
 It excels in the stable and efficient synchronization of tens of billions of records on a daily basis.
 IBM Data Synchronization combines the power of SeaTunnel with extensive database architecture of IBM Storage Solutions to provide a seamless data integration experience.

 * IBM Community Blogpost: https://community.ibm.com/community/user/dataops/blogs/harsh-mittal/2024/01/06/ibm-data-synchronisation-launch-announcement
-* User Guide for the IBM Data Synchronization UI: https://community.ibm.com/community/user/dataops/blogs/harsh-mittal/2024/01/08/creating-your-first-ibm-data-synchronization-job
+* User Guide for the DataSynchronization UI: https://community.ibm.com/community/user/dataops/blogs/harsh-mittal/2024/01/08/creating-your-first-ibm-data-synchronization-job

-### Why do we need IBM Data Synchronization?
+### Why do we need DataSynchronization?

-In the realm of modern data management, IBM Data Synchronization proves to be an essential tool.
+In the realm of modern data management, DataSynchronization proves to be an essential tool.
 By combining the capabilities of [Apache SeaTunnel OSS](https://seatunnel.apache.org/) with the functionality of IBM UI, it offers reliable performance, a user-friendly design, and real-time synchronization, along with other key features.

-For enterprises and users grappling with the complexities of contemporary data management, IBM Data Synchronization emerges as a practical solution.
+For enterprises and users grappling with the complexities of contemporary data management, DataSynchronization emerges as a practical solution.
 Serving as a one-step solution for Data Integration and Synchronization needs, it provides a straightforward approach to address the challenges associated with managing data in today's landscape.
-Whether you're dealing with intricate datasets or streamlining data processes, IBM Data Synchronization is a strategic choice for effective and efficient data management.
+Whether you're dealing with intricate datasets or streamlining data processes, DataSynchronization is a strategic choice for effective and efficient data management.

-## How do I download IBM Data Synchronization?
+## How do I download DataSynchronization?

 ### Step 1

 Pull the image from Docker Hub by running the following command:

 ```
-docker pull ghcr.io/support4oss/ibmseatunnel:datasynchronization-<version>
+docker pull ghcr.io/ibm-developers/datasynchronization:<version>
 ```

 Example:
 ```
-docker pull ghcr.io/support4oss/ibmseatunnel:datasynchronization-2.3.6.1
+docker pull ghcr.io/ibm-developers/datasynchronization:2.3.6.1
 ```

 ### Step 2